devgateway/amp-portal/README.md

 # Dependecies

-wp-react-lib@0.1.0 uses  Redux and Immutable (*) , you need to configure your  store as the as the foll wing example:
+wp-react-lib@0.1.0 uses  Redux and Immutable , you need to configure your  store as the following example:

     import {applyMiddleware, compose, createStore} from 'redux'
     import {combineReducers} from 'redux-immutable';